-Program and staff reductions may be required as a direct result of enrollment decline, failure of a special levy election or other events resulting in a significant reduction in revenue; or termination or reduction of funding of categorically-funded projects.
-The board shall, after a review of such indicators as test results, community surveys, informal and formal statements of support and/or opinion, and the district's statement of philosophy, identify those educational programs and services which shall be reduced, modified or eliminated.
-When the reduction, modification or elimination of programs and/or services necessitates a reduction in staff, the board shall retain staff members based upon service in the state of Washington and qualifications and experience necessary for the retained position.
-A staff member who receives notice of non-renewal of contract due to enrollment decline or loss of revenue may, in his/her request for a hearing, stipulate that initiation of the arrangements for a hearing officer shall occur within ten (10) days following July 15, rather than the day the staff member submits the request for a hearing.
+The board of directors determines the educational and operational programs for the district.
+Program and staff reductions may be required as a result of many factors, including but not limited to enrollment decline, programmatic needs or interests, a change in staffing needs, failure of a special levy election or other events resulting in a significant reduction in revenue, increase in costs, and/or termination or reduction of funding of categorically-funded projects.
+The board will review funding of categorically-funded projects.
+The board will review appropriate information and based on administrative recommendations identify those educational programs and services which shall be reduced, modified or eliminated.

-The superintendent shall develop procedures to implement this policy except that any staff agreement in effect shall supersede this policy.

-END OF POLICY

 Cross References:

 5006 - Certification Revocation

 5240 - Evaluation of Staff

+5281 - Disciplinary Action and Discharge

 Legal References: